nirajp82/DataScience_MachineLearning/05_NumPy/02_NumPy_Array.md

 **Matrix Multiplication (`np.dot` or `@`)**

+  * Matrix multiplication is different.
+Each element in the resulting matrix is a dot product of a row from A with a column from B.
   * Do not confuse element-wise multiplication (`*`) with matrix multiplication (`@`).

 <!-- end list -->